 It’s Day 18 of the 31 Days of 10-minute Purging Tips Challenge.
 I apologize to those of you wondering why there was a two day gap in our challenge.
 But we’re back to work today.
 If you’re like most Americans, you’ve got a pile of DVDs, CDs, electronic cords and cables.
 Maybe more than one pile of them.
-Our goal is to eliminate things we don’t need from our lives and home so that we can better enjoy life.
+Our goal is to clear clutter that we don’t need from our lives and home so that we can better enjoy life.
 Now is the perfect time to go through those DVDs, CDs and cables.
-Let’s see what we want to keep and what needs to be purged.
+Let’s see what we want to keep and then clear the clutter.

 Before we get started, let’s think about what DVDs and CDs mean to us.
 Sometimes they were gifts.
 Sometimes they represent our youth or happier times.
 Sometimes we got them on sale (you know, that “great deal”).
 The CDs and DVDs are just schtuff if you’re not using them.
 They are not memories or our youth.
 We need to remember than before we start looking at our collections and begin purging.
 Honestly evaluate how often you’re listening to those CDs and how often you’re watching those DVDs.
 With music, movies and TV series available on iTunes, Netflix and Amazon, do you really need to keep all those CDs and DVDs?
 Do you have a way to listen to them and watch them or has your CD player been broken for years?
 And let’s be honest, do you still have any VHS tapes hanging around?